 Active sourcing process

-Phase 1: Strategic planning
+1st phase: Strategic planning

-Phase 2: Prepare for contact
+Phase 2: Preparing to make contact

 3rd phase: Independent candidate search